Shadow King: New Mutants

-The team followed Karma to Madripoor, where they were subjected to Karma's mind control, except for Magik and Mirage.
-The remaining New Mutants and Storm fought their teammates in Cairo, where Karma took control of Storm and Mirage.
-Magik, realizing that Karma was possessed by the Shadow King, released her teammates from Karma's control and Karma from the Shadow King.
-After losing his host, the Shadow King transferred to Cypher.
-Karma challenges him to a psychic duel.
-She wins and Shadow King flees to the astral plane.
+The remaining New Mutants and Storm battle their teammates in Cairo, where Karma takes control of Storm and Mirage.
+Magik, realizing that Karma is possessed, releases her teammates from Karma's control and Karma from the Shadow King.
+After losing his host, the Shadow King possesses Cypher.
+However, Karma defeats the Shadow King in a duel and forces him to flee.